 var AllUsers := rda.GetDataTable<Users>; var NewUsers := from u in AllUsers where u.DateSignedUp > DateTime.Now.Add(-1); for each u in NewUsers do writeLn(u.Name);

 In this case, the "

-where" clause would get translated to SQL to only fetch the most recent users from the database, instead of all of them – potentially saving a lot of network bandwith and memory.
+where" clause would get translated to SQL to only fetch the most recent users from the database instead of all of them – potentially saving a lot of network bandwidth and memory.

 queryable sequence maps to the